Scalar resonance contributions in the $D_{s1}(2460)^{+} \rightarrow D_{s}^{+}\pi^{+}\pi^{-}$ reaction: Formalism

 So if the $D_{s}^{+}$ meson is in the $P$-wave, we will have $\pi^{+}\pi^{-}$, $\pi^{0}\pi^{0}$, $K^{+}K^{-}$, and $K^{0}\bar{K}^{0}$ channels in the primary step which will undergo final state interaction to produce a $\pi^{+}\pi^{-}$ pair.
 Fig. \ref{fig:Ds2460decay1} shows the tree-level and the rescattering contributions in this process.
 The corresponding amplitude of the $S$-wave is given by

 where $V_{1}$ and $V_{2}$ are the decay strengths from Eqs. \eqref{eq:H1} and \eqref{eq:H2}, respectively.
 We take them as constants and determine them by fitting the experimental data.
 The symbol $M_{ij}$ is the energy of two particles in the center-of-mass frame, where the lower indices $(i,j)=(1,2,3)$ denote the three final states of $D_{s}^{+}$, $\pi^{+}$, and $\pi^{-}$, respectively.
+Note that there is a factor of $2$ in the term related to the identical particles $\pi^{0}\pi^{0}$ fields, which has been cancelled by the factor of $1/2$ in their loop function.
+The factor $\sqrt{2}$ in the $\pi^{0}\pi^{0}$ channel has the same root, as in the chiral unitary approach the amplitudes are evaluated with the unitary normalization $|\pi^{0}\pi^{0}\rangle\rightarrow\frac{1}{\sqrt{2}}|\pi^{0}\pi^{0}\rangle$.\footnote{We are very grateful to the referee for the valuable comments and very insightful remarks.} For more discussion see Refs. \cite{Oller:1997ti,Dias:2016gou}.
 The $G$ is the loop function of two mesons, and the $T$ is the scattering amplitude, which will be introduced later.
 In the same way, as depicted in Fig. \ref{fig:Ds2460decay2}, if the final state $\pi^{+}$ carries the $P$-wave, the amplitude of the $S$-wave is given by

 In the third term of Eq. \eqref{eq:t}, the final state $\pi^{-}$ carries the $P$-wave.
 After the final state interaction in Fig. \ref{fig:Ds2460decay3}, the amplitude of the $S$-wave is given by

 At present there are three variables $M_{12}$, $M_{13}$, and $M_{23}$ in the amplitude of Eq. \eqref{eq:t}, which are not completely independent.
 They satisfy the following constraint condition, which means that only two of them are independent